AstroMined/debtonator/docs/adr/013-decimal-precision-handling.md

    This approach clearly separates presentation precision (what users see) from calculation precision (what the system uses internally).

 2. **Validation Strategy**:
-   - Continue using our current Pydantic schema validators that enforce 2 decimal places for inputs
+   - Use Pydantic V2's Annotated types with Field constraints to enforce 2 decimal places for monetary inputs
    - Allow higher precision for internal service layer operations
    - Explicitly round values at API boundaries when returning responses

-   Example from inventory: Our `validate_amount_precision()` in schemas and `decimal_places=2` in Field definitions will continue to enforce 2 decimal place validation at API/UI boundaries.

 3. **Rounding and Remainder Distribution Strategies**:
    - Implement the "Largest Remainder Method" for bill splits and allocations